 With a ‘vision to cure and a mission to care’, The Leukaemia Foundation is Australia’s peak body for blood cancer, funding research and providing free services to support people with leukaemia, lymphoma, myeloma and related blood disorders.
 These include emotional support, transport to treatment, accommodation for regional families who need to relocate closer to treatment.
 The Foundation invests millions of dollars every year in research to improve treatments and find cures.

 Support is personal, no two people requiring the same and it can cross regional boundaries.
 When data doesn’t, that creates a problem.
 The Leukaemia Foundation was keen for data to never stand in the way of care.
 Its solution was to place all data in one system serving every role and region.
-It turned to Sales Cloud built on App Cloud.
+It turned to Sales Cloud built on Salesforce Platform.

 Pre-Salesforce data was everywhere, stored in more than 100 different databases across 5 states and territories.
 The back and forth of phone calls to retrieve individual histories was considered an unfortunate necessity.
 In fact, tracking down data typically involved contacting multiple data centres, hoping to catch someone with access to the relevant history.
 As information was sometimes scattered across several locations, the whole thing could take days.

 Wyan Carter, National Database Manager, explains how Salesforce is taking all of the data sources and migrating them into a single cloud CRM, accessible anytime, from anywhere.
 “It’s changing our conversations.
 Instead of being about tracking down details and getting back to you, those details are there.
 It’s about glancing at the screen to get up to speed and then engaging in a meaningful conversation there and then.”